divij5267/Job-Posting-Insights/README.md

 ## 📧 Contact

-For questions or feedback, please reach out at your.email@duke.edu or connect with me on [LinkedIn](https://www.linkedin.com/in/your-profile/).
+For questions or feedback, please reach out at yandurud@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/divijyanduru)

 ---